 "Prescription Drug Abuse in American History," Prescription Drug Investigation Unit, Office of the Special Narcotics Prosecutor, New York, May 1, 2014

 "Prescription Drug Abuse and the Forgotten History of the Other Drug War," Bureau of Alcohol and Drug Use, New York City Health Department, May 2, 2014

 "Big Pharma's real nemesis?
 The Federal Bureau of Narcotics as pharmaceutical regulator," American Association for the History of Medicine, Chicago, IL, May 8, 2014

 [no title yet], Psychiatry and Culture in Historical Perspective Working Group, Yale University, June 18, 2014

 "DSM-V and Social Media," DSM-V and the Future of Psychiatric Diagnosis, Brocher Foundation, Geneva, Switzerland, July 8, 2014

-"Pills" in Travis & Aubrey, eds., Rethinking Therapeutic Culture (University of Chicago Press, under contract)
+"Pills" in Travis & Aubrey, eds., Rethinking Therapeutic Culture (University of Chicago Press, in press)

 When Good Drugs Go Bad: A History of Prescription Drug Abuse.
 A book-length history of prescription drug abuse and addiction in the 20th century United States.
 Why have vast and growing markets for prescription uppers, downers, and narcotics